Senior Services Outreach

 If you would like information about this program, please call the Adult Services Librarians at 248-364-6706.

-The Senior Services Department houses a Community Food Pantry available for Auburn Hills residents only, regardless of age who find themselves in need of emergency food assistance.
-To receive assistance stop by the Community Center to complete an application during normal business hours.
+The Senior Services Department houses a Community Food Pantry available for Auburn Hills residents only, regardless of age, who find themselves in need of emergency food assistance.
 This food pantry is only for emergency relief.
 Applicants may be asked to provide proof of income to receive food assistance.
 Emergency food assistance is limited to non-perishable foods.
+To receive assistance, call the Community Center to set up an appointment.

 FOOD ASSISTANCE PROGRAMS: FOCUS HOPE